bryn-g/coursera-rubyonrails/README.md

 # coursera-rubyonrails
-Ruby on Rails: An Introduction
+Coursera: Ruby on Rails - An Introduction